rrrrProger/Virtual_reality/README.md

-Lab 1 Virtual Reality.
+# Lab 1 Virtual Reality.

-1. WebGL is used as main library.
+WebGL is used as main library.

+Added surface drawing and rotating by mouse using spaceball matrix.

 Work examples:
 First initial position:
 ![Alt text](images/image-7.png)